 I took my first cruise aboard Freedom of the Seas in 2010.
 The 7-night Eastern Caribbean cruise went to CocoCay, St. Maarten, and St. Thomas and introduced me to the Royal Caribbean brand.
 Ice skating rinks and surf simulators at sea?
 You had to be kidding me!

 Plus, some cruisers aren't fans of Royal mega-ships and prefer the intimacy found on older vessels, like Freedom of the Seas.
 While Freedom isn't the smallest or oldest ship, it doesn't have the same bells and whistles as Icon and Oasis Class ships.
-However, having sailed on Freedom a total of three times, it's a special ship for those looking to break into the world of cruising without blowing thousands of dollars.
+For example, you won't find the Category 6 Waterpark or AquaTheater venue.

-You'll still get the quintessential Royal Caribbean experience, too.
-Onboard, you'll find everything from a grand three-deck Main Dining Room to the FlowRider surf simulator, a mini-golf course, a rock climbing wall, waterslides, and more.
+However, having sailed on Freedom three times, it's a special ship for those looking to break into the world of cruising without blowing thousands of dollars.
+You'll still get the quintessential Royal Caribbean experience, too — from the grand three-deck Main Dining Room to the FlowRider surf simulator, a mini-golf course, a rock climbing wall, original entertainment, water slides, and more.

 Lots to do onboard

-Though Freedom of the Seas doesn't have the same bells and whistles as ships like Symphony or Icon of the Seas, there's plenty to do and enjoy aboard.
+Although Freedom of the Seas doesn't have the same bells and whistles as ships like Symphony or Icon of the Seas, there's plenty to do and enjoy aboard.

 Freedom underwent a major $116 million renovation in 2020.
-As such, she has newer concepts, including El Loco Fresh, Playmakers, the Perfect Storm waterslides, a laser tag course, the Lime and Coconut bar, and an amplified pool deck.
+As such, she has newer concepts, including El Loco Fresh, Playmakers, the Perfect Storm water slides, a laser tag course, the Lime and Coconut bar, and an amplified pool deck.

-The Perfect Storm waterslides offer guests another way to cool off without cramming into the main pools, and the laser tag arena is great for families or groups looking for a fun sea day activity to get their heart rate up!
+The Perfect Storm water slides offer guests another way to cool off without cramming into the main pools, and the laser tag arena is great for families or groups looking for a fun sea day activity to get their heart rate up!

 There are other brand staples onboard, too, including the casino, rock climbing wall, sports court, FlowRider surf simulator, adults-only Solarium, Splashaway Bay aqua park for kids, and ice skating rink.